Etel Adnan: Life

-Ethel N. Adnan was born in 1925 in Beirut, Lebanon.
-Adnan's mother Rose "Lily" Lacorte was Greek Orthodox from Smyrna and her father Assaf Kadri was a Sunni Muslim-Turkish high-ranking Ottoman officer born in Damascus, Ottoman Syria.
+Etel N. Adnan was born in 1925 in Beirut, Lebanon.
+Adnan's mother, Rose "Lily" Lacorte, was Greek Orthodox from Smyrna and her father, Assaf Kadri, was a Sunni Muslim-Turkish, and a high-ranking Ottoman officer born in Damascus, Ottoman Syria.

 Assaf Kadri's mother was Albanian.
 Adnan's grandfather was a Turkish soldier.
-Her father came from a wealthy family; he was a top officer and former classmate of Mustafa Kemal Atatürk at the military academy.
+Her father came from a wealthy family.
+He was a top officer and former classmate of Mustafa Kemal Atatürk at the military academy.
+In contrast, Adnan's mother was raised in extreme poverty; her parents met in Smyrna during World War I while her father was serving as an officer in Smyrna.
 Prior to marrying Adnan's mother, her father was already married with three children.
-In contrast, Adnan's mother was raised in extreme poverty; her parents met in Smyrna during World War I while her father was serving as Governor of Smyrna.
-After the Ottoman Empire collapsed and Smyrna was burned during the Occupation of Smyrna, Adnan's parents migrated to Beirut.
+After the Ottoman Empire collapsed, Adnan's parents migrated to Beirut.
 Adnan stated that her mother was 16 years old when she met her father, at a time when "the Greeks in Turkey were in concentration camps."

 Though she grew up speaking Greek and Turkish in a primarily Arabic-speaking society, she was educated at French convent schools and French became the language in which her early work was first written.
 She also studied English in her youth, and most of her later work was first written in this language.

 At 24, Adnan traveled to Paris where she received a degree in philosophy from the University of Paris.
-She then traveled to the United States where she continued graduate studies at the University of California, Berkeley and at Harvard University.
-From 1958 to 1972, she taught philosophy of art at the Dominican University of California in San Rafael.
+She then traveled to the United States where she continued graduate studies at the University of California, Berkeley, and at Harvard University.
+From 1958 to 1972, she was a professor of the philosophy of art at the Dominican University of California in San Rafael.
 She also lectured at many universities throughout the United States.

 Adnan returned from the US to Lebanon and worked as a journalist and cultural editor for Al Safa newspaper, a French-language newspaper in Beirut.
 In addition, she also helped build the cultural section of the newspaper, occasionally contributing cartoons and illustrations.
 Her tenure at Al Safa was most notable for her front-page editorials, commenting on the important political issues of the day.

 In her later years, Adnan began to openly identify as lesbian.
+She met her partner Simone Fattal in 1972 and the couple lived together until Adnan's death.
+The two of them worked together on The Post-Apollo Press which was founded by Fattal in 1982, and where Adnan was a vital contributor as an author and translator.

 Adnan lived in Paris and Sausalito, California.
 She died in Paris on 14 November 2021, at the age of 96.

+A documentary about Adnan's life by American filmmaker Marie Valentine Regan in collaboration with the artist, about "the last five years of her life", finished production in 2025.